If you live outside the U.S., please order on www.bookdepository.com

 3) Part 3 contains extra activities and worksheets that go with the history lessons and/or the drawing lessons.
 Activities include extra worksheets for practicing what was learned in the drawing lessons, group games, board games, crafts such as making simple navigational instruments, or art projects (about maps) using paint, crayons or colored pencils.
 There are also many supplemental videos suggested, all of which can be accessed for free via the Internet.
 The videos are mostly documentaries about the navigators who sailed around the world, or brief video visits to the places the students have drawn.

-SPECIAL ADDED FEATURE: As a supplement to the printed drawing lessons, I have recorded (in my basement workshop– I don’t have access to expensive video equipment) two DVDs that contain videos of each drawing lesson.
+SPECIAL ADDED FEATURE: As a supplement to the printed drawing lessons, I have recorded (in my basement workshop– I don’t have access to expensive video equipment) three DVDs that contain videos of each drawing lesson.
 If you or your student has trouble following step-by-step pictures (which I know are troublesome for some types of learners) you can watch the video of the lessons to get the general idea of how to do the drawing.
 PLEASE NOTE: I’ve found that some people regard these DVDs as the main part of this whole curriculum.
 I consider them to be just a supplement, not the focus.
 Please don’t rely on just the video demonstrations.
 Have the printed versions of the lessons near at hand so you can refer to them for sharper images of sketch lines and labels.

 (ERRATA: Someone brought to my attention that I had reversed the labels on Corsica and Sardinia on DVD lesson 4.
 The written instructions in the booklet are correct.
 Please make a note of this until I can release a corrected DVD.
 Thanks.)